 Unlike the largest US hedge funds that are convinced Dow will soar past 40,000 or the world’s most bearish hedge fund that’s more convinced than ever that a crash is coming, our long-short investment strategy doesn’t rely on bull or bear markets to deliver double digit returns.
 We only rely on the best performing hedge funds‘ buy/sell signals.
 Let’s take a peek at the key hedge fund action regarding Graco Inc. (NYSE:GGG).

 How have hedgies been trading Graco Inc. (NYSE:GGG)?

-Heading into the first quarter of 2019, a total of 18 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of -18% from one quarter earlier.
-The graph below displays the number of hedge funds with bullish position in GGG over the last 14 quarters.
-So, let’s review which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At Q3’s end, a total of 19 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -21% from one quarter earlier.
+On the other hand, there were a total of 22 hedge funds with a bullish position in GGG a year ago.
+So, let’s see which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|